 In normal breathing, air passes through the nose.
 But many children find nasal breathing difficult and must breathe through their mouths.

-When a child breathes through his/her mouth, s/he circumvents Nature’s filter apparatus and places greater burden on the lower airways, because of the presence of minute impurities and undesirable allergens in the air.
+Additionally, when a child breathes through their mouth, they circumvent Nature’s filter apparatus and place greater burden on the lower airways, because of the presence of minute impurities and undesirable allergens in the air.
 Consequently, mouth breathing has been associated with a greater incidence of respiratory problems.

 Mouth-breathing is generally caused by one or more of three types of problems:

-In appropriate cases, orthodontic treatment, for example, expansion treatment of the upper dental arch, can also be beneficial in improving nasal breathing, as well as addressing a specific orthodontic treatment need.
+In appropriate cases, orthodontic treatment, for example, expansion treatment of the upper arch, may also be beneficial in improving nasal breathing, as well as addressing a narrow, crowded mouth.

 Combining medical and orthodontic treatments, as described above, is a ‘multiplier’, improving the effectiveness of both, to the decided benefit of the patient.